QuantumApprentice/Quantums-Oblivion-Lost-Patch/README.md

 # Quantums-Oblivion-Lost-Patch

-I made this sucker for version 1.03 of Oblivion Lost, it probably won't work for other versions, but I have a link to the v1.03 installer below.
+*Update!
+This new version corresponds to the v1.04 release of Oblivion Lost.
+V1.04 has a butchered pipboy.msg file.
+This patch includes a fixed version which replaces the version found in Patch001.dat of Oblivion Lost v1.04.
 These should work with any older save files you have and prevent most crashes, but I make no guarantees about broken quests.
 I definitely would try installing this if town maps are crashing on you.